deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 "Legend how?"
 Robert turned in his seat slightly to look back.
 Amy was always the driver---Robert had never learned how.

 "E's from San Diego, 'im and 'is missus."
 Legsy explained.
 "I swear, they lost *everything*, right?
-But he's in the SOR with me, and she's off becoming a journalist and…to be fair, she's a fuckin' legend too.
+But he's in the SOR with me, and she's off becoming a journalist and...to be fair, she's a fuckin' legend too.
 I don't know HOW she puts up with 'im sometimes."

 "Why's that?"